ncoghlan/misc/notes/python3/questions_and_answers.rst

 the language versions endorsed by the core development team) and convincing people to use it.

-If that happens, then I expect we'll accept it as true evidence of demand for a 2.8 release, and I'll be the first to make the case for us adopting such a fork and making it official.
-I personally doubt that will happen though, as such a release wouldn't achieve all that much that isn't already possible through ``pip`` and PyPI, would be incredibly time consuming, and would be highly unlikely to be seen as providing a good return on investment for potential corporate sponsors.
+If that happens, I still expect the most likely outcome to be for the majority of currently happy Python 2 users to stick with Python 2.7, and perhaps some of the PyPI modules that are backports from the Python standard library.
+Most of the genuinely interesting changes between Python 2 and even Python 3.4 are either backwards incompatible themselves, or else dependent on a backwards incompatible change.

+Migrating to a new Python version even within the Python 2.x series is generally treated as a major change requiring substantial compatibility testing (Linux distributions, for example, typically don't change the major version of the system Python for the full lifecycle of a given release).
+Migrating to a new version maintained by a different set of developers would need an even more compelling justification, and it seems unlikely enough features can be effectively backported from Python 3 to Python 2 to provide that justification.

-So far, we haven't even seen a concerted effort to create a community "Python 2.7+" release that bundles all of the available 3.x backport libraries with the base 2.7 distribution (which would be a much simpler project), so the prospects for a successful Python 2.8 fork that actually backports compatible changes to the interpreter core seem limited.
+So far, we haven't even seen a concerted effort to create a community "Python 2.7+" release that bundles all of the available 3.x backport libraries with the base 2.7 distribution (which would be a much simpler project), so the prospects for a new Python 2.8 fork that actually backports compatible changes to the interpreter core seem limited.
 Heck, until I added it to the `Python 2 or Python 3`_ page on the Python wiki, nobody had even put in the minimal effort needed to create a shared list